Wireless-Innovation-Forum/Citizens-Broadband-Radio-Service-Device/CBRS_Mock_SAS_Python_Master/cbrsPython-master/certificates/How_To_Generate_Certificates/readme_file_x509_RSA_certs_test_labs.txt

 -----END CERTIFICATE-----

-Step 43) concatenate the PEM files of SAS Provider certificate of Unknown CA together with the SAS Provider Unknown CA to create a unified PEM file
+Step 43) concatenate the PEM files of SAS Provider certificate of Unknown CA together with the SAS Provider CA to create a unified PEM file (Please note not to combine with the SAS Provider Unknown CA)

 -----BEGIN CERTIFICATE-----